Stéphane Konaté

+Primarily playing as shooting guard, Konaté is a 18-time Ivorian championship winner and was the FIBA Africa Club Champions Cup MVP, following ABC's championship in 2005.

+Konaté has represented the Ivory Coast national team in several AfroBasket tournaments, and helped the Elephants finish as runners-ups in 2009 and 2021.

+Early life

+Konaté was born in Bouaké, a city in the north of Ivory Coast, and started out playing football.

 Professional career

-Konaté started his career with Africa Sports in 2002, where he played three seasons.
-In 2005, he signed with Abidjan Basket Club, abbreviated as ABC.
+Konaté started his professional career with Africa Sports in 2002, while still attending high school.
+He played with the team for three seasons.
+In 2005, he signed with Abidjan Basket Club (abbreviated as ABC).

 Konaté won the 2015 FIBA Africa Clubs Champions Cup with ABC.
 He was also named the Most Valuable Player of the tournament.

 In 2008, Konaté signed in Morocco with ASE Essaouira of the Division Excellence.

 In the 2011–12 season, Konaté signed with Spanish side Palencia in the LEB Gold.
 He averaged 2.6 points in five games, playing 10.4 minutes per game.

 In the 2013–14 season, Konaté played with Egyptian side Gezira of the Egyptian Basketball Super League.

 In 2014, he returned to ABC, later re-named ABC Fighters.

 In October 2021, Konaté was on the roster of Malian club AS Police.
 He had previously received offers from AS Police, but administrative issues prevented making the move.
+Konaté helped ABC qualify for the 2023 season of the Basketball Africa League (BAL), and played a decisive role in the team's run to the league quarter-finals.